 - 20th in the Best Value Schools category for Southern regional universities.

-Since the U.S. News and World Report “Best Colleges” rankings were first published in 1986, Appalachian has consistently placed among the top 15 public and private Southern universities.
+Since the U.S. News and World Report “Best Colleges” rankings were first published annually in 1987, Appalachian has consistently placed among the top 15 public and private Southern universities.

 The data for the 2019 edition of “Best Colleges” were gathered in spring 2018, with a total of 1,608 schools surveyed.
 U.S. News followed the Carnegie Classification of Institutions of Higher Education’s Basic Classification system to determine schools’ placement into the 2019 edition ranking categories.